letiendat198/Dontforget/README.md

 ## Known Issues

-- Reminder cannot be cancel if note's title has been edited
+- Reminder cannot be cancel when removed if note's title has been edited (Please cancel reminder in Edit Note screen before removal)

 ## TODO